| |

 literary—utterly destroy their arguments… |

 later in Hollywood.
-Moorcock called her "one of the godmothers of
+Michael Moorcock called her "one of the godmothers of

 because the stories she chose to write did not fit into the John